modulocity/automationstationgame.com/_posts/devlog-27.md

 {% include gallery id="gallery" layout="half" caption="Satisfactory Recipes" %}

 In Automation Station, buildings don't have UI screens.
 That means all of the game's information has to be communicated to the player in other ways.
-This is also why buildings don't have internal inventories and buildings dynamically set recipes based on what is given to them.
+This is also why buildings don't have internal inventories and why buildings dynamically set recipes based on what is given to them.
 However, players will still need a place to check item recipes so that they know how to build their factory.
 They also need to understand how each building and item is intended to be used or combined with other objects in the game.
 The Codex aims to fill this gap.

 ## Design Inspiration